robertmuth/Cwerg/Docs/macros.md

 ### Codegen loops in macros

-The macros features a simple looping mechanism to iterate over `STMT_LIST` parameters
+The macro system features a simple looping mechanism to iterate over `STMT_LIST` parameters

 Example: